kokouvi-ek/AWS-Security-Monitoring-Pipeline-with-Splunk-Enterprise/README.md

 ## 5. Allocate Elastic IP

-An Elastic IP address was allocated and associated with the Splunk EC2 instance to provide persistent public connectivity and stable remote access.
+An Elastic IP address was allocated and associated with the Splunk-Server instance to provide persistent public connectivity and stable remote access.

 ### Screenshot Placement